3. Is Speaking In Tongues Required for Salvation?

-Ministries who teach/preach that an “initial sign” of speaking in tongues is mandatory in order to prove you have received the Holy Ghost, when asked, have no actual biblical scripture to support their claim.
-We as Pentecostals basically claimed that there are two different types of tongues with different purposes; (I can speak on this fact being that I am of the Apostolic background).
+Ministries who teach/preach that an “initial sign” of speaking in tongues is mandatory in order to prove you have received the Holy Ghost when asked have no actual biblical scripture to support their claim.
+We as Pentecostals basically claimed that there are two different types of tongues with different purposes; (I can speak on this fact because I am of the Apostolic background).

-Most Pentecostals claim that there are “tongues” which evidences the “initial sign” of the Holy Ghost (which occurs after the repentance and baptism) but allegedly differ from the “gifts” of tongues, which are seen as “spiritual” gifts mentioned in the book of (1 Corinthians 12:1-11).
+Most Pentecostals claim that there are “tongues” that evidence the “initial sign” of the Holy Ghost (which occurs after repentance and baptism) but allegedly differ from the “gifts” of tongues, which are seen as “spiritual” gifts mentioned in the book of (1 Corinthians 12:1-11).

 It is this contention that is of great importance.
 This claim that there are two types of tongues (the “initial sign” and the “gift of” tongues) being the justification for mandating the requirement to speak in tongues is the crux of their error.

-NOTE: Most Christians do not deny prophesy as being a spiritual gift, however they fall short trying to justify several inconsistencies.
+NOTE: Most Christians do not deny prophecy as being a spiritual gift, however, they fall short in trying to justify several inconsistencies.